Large increase in incoming student athletes

 “It is part of our strategic plan to strategically increase enrollment.
 Tim Kenney looked at space on the teams, and was able to increase roster space for teams and expand roster sizes a little bit for some of the teams with more openings,” said Valento.

-He said Kenney also showed the desire to bring in the right number of players, not too much but not too little.
+He said Kenney also showed the desire to bring in the right number of players, not too many but not too few.

 This number of incoming students represents the highest-ever class of student athletes by about 20, said Kenney, director of athletics.